tjohann/my_programming_playground/struct_padding/README.md

   12:	c3                   	retq
 ```

-Now we use the attribute packed to force the packaging of both variables.
+Next we use the attribute packed to force the packaging of both variables.

 ```packed
 struct my_struct{